 The Council maintains budgetary controls over its fund.
 The objective of budgetary controls is to ensure compliance with legal requirements embodied in state law, and the agreement providing for creation and operation of the Council.

-A Budgetary Comparison Schedule is presented for the general fund.
+A Budgetary Comparison Schedule is presented at the Government-Wide level.

 The Budgetary Comparison Schedule provides the following types of information: